 Students must ask Sensei (Coach) to leave the class early.
 Also if they need the toilet.
 It is not permissible to leave practise for a drink, or for a rest unless given permission by Sensei (Coach)

+When approaching Sensei (Coach) to ask a question the student should always bow first saying “Onegaishimasu” (please help me) Or ( If you are Muslim) just nod your head and say please help me coach.
+It is the responsibility of the sempai (high ranked members) to see that Reigi is understood and followed by kohai (low ranked members) by setting the correct example.
 It is the responsibility of each member of the dojo to ensure that the various needs of the dojo are met.
 For example, setting up tatami (mats), getting equipment out and putting them back, make sure the dojo is clean and left clean when they leave.
 The cleaning may include the ritual of Soji (cleaning the dojo).
 Fulfilling these needs should be automatic and not prompted by the Sensei (Coach).
 They should be carried out gladly and without complaint.
 Taking care of the dojo, and oneself, should generate a feeling of pride in their dojo, and in doing things to the best of their ability.